skyzyx/dgr/README.md

 If you pass the name of one of the nodes to the `-node` flag, it will give you a shorter version of the list starting with that node.

-What this means is that if there is an update to one of my discrete units of Terraform (managed by Terragrunt), this will give me a list of the units which need to be re-applied in order for the changes to apply cleanly all the way through the stack.
+What this means is that if there is an update to one of my discrete units of Terraform (managed by Terragrunt), and I have other units which depend on that unit downstream, this will give me a list of the units which need to be re-applied in order for the changes to apply cleanly all the way through the stack.

 ## Generic use